 No person while on the premises of the library shall engage in any behavior that hinders the use of the library by others, nor shall any person refuse to obey the reasonable request of an employee of the library.
 The following rules of conduct, approved by the Library Board of Trustees, are designed to provide a pleasant environment for all who visit the library.

-- Leave food and beverages without a lid outside Library buildings
+- Leave food and beverages without a lid outside library buildings.
+Alcoholic beverages are prohibited.

 - Refrain from use of any form of tobacco and e-cigarettes in all library-owned, leased or managed buildings, entrances and exits, parking lots, grounds, and vehicles.